andredesousa/javascript-unit-testing-best-practices/README.md

 We can't exchange the objects anymore.
 But in a test, we want to use mocks or use the real objects with a different configuration.
 So instead of access code statically, put it into non-static methods, instantiate the class and pass the object to the constructor of the object.
-For more details, see the next example:
+Do as in the next example:

 ```javascript
 class ProductController {